BerkeleyLibrary/galc-api/README.md

 and also accepts pagination paramters following the [JSON:API pagination spec](https://jsonapi.org/format/#fetching-pagination).

+Note also that for POSTing new images to the the `/images` endpoint, we use plain `multipart/form-data` rather than JSON.

 #### Synthetic resources

 In addition, the following endpoints appear as RESTful resources, but